 Google Chrome & Browser UpdatesGoogle launched Chrome 68 in July of 2018.
-With this launch, Chrome began displaying all HTTP sites as ‘not secure’ and prominently highlight this in the address bar.
-This means that all sites not encrypting their visitor traffic with an SSL will be marked as Not Secure.
+With this launch, Chrome began displaying all HTTP sites as ‘not secure’ and prominently highlighted this in the address bar.
+All sites not encrypting their visitor traffic with an SSL will be marked as Not Secure.

 - SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and secure.

-- HTTPS in the browser address bar means that a secure channel is created over any network ensuring that no middle person can tamper or spy on website traffic.
+- HTTPS in the browser address bar means a secure channel is created over any network, ensuring that no middle person can tamper or spy on website traffic.

 Benefits of having an SSL certificate:

 - Improved search ranking.

 - Visitors and customers can trust your site.